top of page

 Why interpersonal process for tumultuous times?

-Individualism and Internalization: Our culture prefers that we struggle alone (individualism) and that we think the struggle is our personal failing (internalization).
-When a lot of us are scared, angry, and sad for good reason (like now), these strategies don't work very well.
-In fact, they make us feel worse.
-By default, group therapy makes it harder to use these strategies.
-This helps us feel better, especially now.
-We can't carry it on our own.
+1. Individualism and Internalization: Our culture prefers that we struggle alone (individualism) and that we think the struggle is our personal failing (internalization).
+When a lot of us are scared, angry, and sad for good reason (like now), struggling alone and blaming ourselves feels bad and doesn't help.
+Group therapy can help us to share burdens and release blame, freeing us up for joy, well-being, and meaningful work.

-Strange Future(s): It's hard to know what the next 5 years will look like, much less the next several decades.
+2. Strange Future(s): It's hard to know what next year will look like, much less the next decades.
 The future is a stranger.
 Interpersonal process groups help us meet the stranger, connect with her, and understand her without losing ourselves in the process.
-This is not only relevant for our human relationships, it's a resilience practice in rapidly changing times.
+This is not only relevant to our human relationships, it's a resilience practice in rapidly changing times.

-Collective Trauma: The pain of what we've done to the Earth and to each other is collective.
+3. Collective Trauma: The pain of what we've done to the Earth and to each other is collective.
 It emerges naturally in groups, waiting to (finally) be witnessed and responded to with maturity and compassion.
 This pain is also filtered through our unique identities and ancestries; while it is shared, it is not the same for everyone.
-This too emerges naturally in groups, helping us process identity-specific anger, moral injury, alienation, and grief.
-It goes without saying that doing this is really, really important right now.
+This too emerges naturally in groups, helping us process identity-specific anger, grief, moral injury, and alienation.
+It goes without saying that doing this is really important right now.

 Is interpersonal process right for me?